5 Reasons We Need Foreign Aid

 CRS also helps improve access to education for children living with disabilities, because we believe that every child has a right to education.
 We work with the government of Laos to increase the school enrollment and attendance of children living with disabilities.
 Learn more about our work in Laos.

 Fact: More than 475,000 people have received support to increase their resilience

 Ethiopia is suffering its worst drought in 50 years.
 Coping with the effects of drought and climate change have become daily challenges for millions of Ethiopians.
 Prolonged drought, erratic rainfall and land degradation are posing challenges that have pushed people to the edge.

-The Resilience through Enhanced Adaptation, Action-Learning and Partnership project or REAAP is a 3-year project led by CRS and funded by the U.S. Agency for International Development.
-It helps nearly half a million people adapt new practices and technologies to mitigate the devastating impact of drought and better withstand climate change in the communities of 6 vulnerable districts in Oromia state.
+REAAP is a 3-year project led by CRS and funded by the U.S. Agency for International Development.
+It helps nearly half a million people adapt new practices and technologies to mitigate the devastating impact of drought and better withstand climate change in 6 vulnerable districts.

-REAAP aims to create stronger families by helping them to become more economically secure, buy food, pay for education and better withstand the effect of climate change, drought and food shortages.
-Communities learn to identify and address their risks and challenges—from land and soil degradation or financial instability, to a lack of water sources or poor nutrition.
+REAAP aims to create stronger families by helping them become more economically secure, buy food, pay for education and better withstand the effects of climate change, drought and food shortages.
+Communities learn to identify and address their risks and challenges—from land and soil degradation or financial instability, to poor nutrition and a lack of water.
 They select activities, create a plan and work together to implement manageable, sustainable and low-tech solutions.
 Learn more about REAAP.